-6. Reinforcement of Derrick Booms
+6. Construction of Derrick Booms (2022)

-- (1) The plating at the head of the derricks booms to which fittings are attached is to be provided with doubling plates or reinforced by other suitable means. - (2) Where cargo fittings for whipped rigging are attached to the boom, proper reinforcement is to be made by doubling plates or other suitable means.
+- (1) The plating at the head of the derricks booms to which fittings are attached is to be provided with doubling plates or reinforced by other suitable means. - (2) Where cargo fittings for whipped rigging are attached to the boom, proper reinforcement is to be made by doubling plates or other suitable means. - (3) The slenderness ratios of derrick booms subject to compression are to be not bigger than 150. - (4) The stiffness of the main structural parts of derrick booms is to be ensured to prevent any deformation that may interfere with the operation of the derrick.